rougier/Scipy-Bordeaux-2016/introduction.md

 closed) showing your available notebooks.
 There should be none, so you can create a new one and start typing python code.

-We won't explore all you can do with notebook during this course but you can have a look at the [nbviewer](http://nbviewer.jupyter.org) to see what can be done with them.
+We won't explore all that you can do with notebook during this course but you can have a look at the [nbviewer](http://nbviewer.jupyter.org) to see what can be done with them.